 The Colossi of Memnon, located on the west bank of the Nile.
 Two giant stone statues of the Pharaoh Amenhotep III built during the 18th dynasty of Egypt.

-Karnak and Luxor are two of the ancient Egyptian temples located on the east bank of the Nile.
+Karnak and Luxor are two ancient Egyptian temples on the east bank of the Nile.

-The last stop was Karnak Temple, the oldest one in Egypt and built by Ramesses III in the 11th century.
+The last stop was Karnak Temple, the oldest one in Egypt, built by Ramesses III in the 11th century.
 This historical temple with a total of 134 massive decorative columns became my favorite from Luxor.
 The Temple of Karnak dedicated to God Amun, Mut, and Khonsu.